Midwest District Honor Award

 - Creator of unique productions in dance, synchronized swimming, etc.

 - Recipient of scholarships, fellowships, grant monies or monetary awards.

 All applicants must submit six typed and complete applications to the chair of the Midwest District SHAPE America Recognition and Awards Committee by August 15.
 Application materials should include:

 - Written documentation demonstrating compliance with the award qualifications (resumes or vitae not accepted), and

 - A current letter of recommendation from applicant’s administrator or colleague.
 The letter should be directly related to the award qualifications providing a biographical sketch outlining the contributions of the applicant and how those contributions are deserving of recognition.

 Selection and Recognition Process

-The Midwest District Recognition and Awards Committee will select one Honor Award recipient from the applications and present the nominee to the MWD of Directors for approval.
-The recipient will be notified by October 1 (or immediately following the Midwest District Fall Leadership Conference) and presented with the award at his/her state HPERD conference.
+The Midwest District Recognition and Awards Committee will select one Honor Award recipient from the applications and present the nominee to the MWD Leadership Council for approval.
+The recipient will be notified by October 1 (or immediately following the Midwest District Fall Leadership Conference) and presented with the award at his/her state affiliate conference.

 The Honor Award or Gulick Award materials should be sent to the Recognition Awards Committee, SHAPE America, 1900 Association Drive, Reston, VA 20191, for national consideration.